 While most of the unit types are fairly straight-forward in usage, there are a few notable types which warrent special consideration: Temperature and Angle.

-not defined for the abstract class: scaling, negation, and ratio.
-Doubling
+are not defined for AbsTemperature: scaling, negation, and ratio.

-a Kelvin value gives quite a different temperature than doubling a Celsius
+Doubling a Kelvin value gives quite a different temperature than

 Mathematically, there are two types of angles: flat and circular.